How the non-metricity of the connection arises naturally in the classical theory of gravity: Mathematical structure of the Palatini variational principle. Emergence of non-metricity

 because it is equivalent to an extra, trivial field equation:

-Formulae~\eqref{gen_2} and~\eqref{calP_1} provide the~simplest proof of the~validity of the~``Palatini method of variation'' for a Lagrangian density of the~type~\eqref{Lmatt-specific}: instead of the~second order variation of~\eqref{Ltot} with respect to the~metric $g$, we may equivalently perform the~first order variation with respect to the~two ({\em a priori} independent) geometric fields: $g$ and $\Gamma$.
-Indeed, denoting
+Formulae \eqref{gen_2} and \eqref{calP_1} provide the simplest proof of the validity of the “Palatini method of variation” for a Lagrangian density of the type \eqref{Lmatt-specific}: instead of the second order variation of \eqref{Ltot} with respect to the metric $g$, we may equivalently perform the first order variation with respect to the two ({\em a priori} independent) geometric fields: $g$ and $\Gamma$.
+Indeed, defining the Palatini Lagrangian density:

-and using~\eqref{variation_full} together with~\eqref{gen_2}, we obtain:
+and using \eqref{variation_full} together with \eqref{gen_2}, we obtain:

-which simply means that its ``variational derivatives'' are equal to~\eqref{nm} --~\eqref{ei}.
-Moreover, because quantity ${\cal P}$ vanishes (see~\eqref{calP_1}), equation~\eqref{nm} reduces to~\eqref{metricity0}.
-This means that the~metricity condition of the~connection -- which was not assumed {\it a priori} -- is obtained as one of the~Euler-Lagrange equations of theory, namely equation~\eqref{metricity0}.
+which simply means that its “variational derivatives” are equal to \eqref{nm} -- \eqref{ei}.
+Moreover, because quantity ${\cal P}$ vanishes (see \eqref{calP_1}), equation \eqref{nm} reduces to \eqref{metricity0}.
+This means that the metricity condition of the connection -- which was not assumed {\it a priori} -- is obtained as one of the Euler-Lagrange equations of theory, namely equation \eqref{metricity0}.

 \